maxmagidin/maxmagidin/README.md

 Much of the software I've built recently is private because it was developed for research labs or enterprise projects whose source code I can't publicly share.
 I'm working on a website, coming soon, where I'll showcase demos and high-level breakdowns of the products and technological designs behind them, including the decisions that shaped them.
 I put a ton of effort into making these videos, so please go and check them out if possible!

-If you'd like to chat for professional or personal reasons, feel free to reach out at mmagidin[at]ucla[dot]edu
+If you'd like to chat for professional or personal reasons, feel free to reach out at mmagidin@ucla.edu